Eustress: Occupational

 Much of the research on eustress has focused on its presence in the workplace.
 In the workplace, stress can often be interpreted as a challenge, which generally denotes positive eustress, or as a hindrance, which refers to distress that interferes with one's ability to accomplish a job or task.

 Research has focused on increasing eustress in the workplace, in an effort to promote positive reactions to an inevitably stressful environment.
 Companies are interested in learning more about eustress and its positive effects to increase productivity.
 Eustress creates a better environment for employees, which makes them perform better and cost less.
 Occupational stress costs the United States somewhere in between 200 and 300 billion dollars per year.
 If this were eustress instead of distress, these companies might potentially retain a portion of these losses and the U.S. economy could improve as well.
 Stress has also been linked to the six leading causes of death: "disease, accidents, cancer, liver disease, lung ailments, suicide."
 If workers get sick and/or die, there is obviously a cost to the company in sick time and training new employees.
 It is better to have productive, happy employees.
 Eustress is necessary for achievement.
 Eustress is related to well-being and positive attitudes, and thus, increases work performance.

 Other scholars within the positive organizational behavior movement tend to deemphasize the instrumental advantages of eustress to organizations; such scholars theorize that managing for eustress is more appropriately viewed as a means for improving worker well-being than a performance/motivation/profit-seeking manipulation.
 This line of exploration emphasizes minimizing distress and optimizing eustress.
 These scholars explicitly note that the utility of eustress has limits, and that typically positive stressors experienced in too high of an amplitude or of excessive duration can result in individual distress.

-Techniques such as Stress Management Interventions (SMI) have been employed to increase occupational eustress.
-SMI's often incorporate exercise, meditation, and relaxation techniques to decrease distress and increase positive perceptions of stress in the workplace.
+Techniques such as stress management interventions (SMI) have been employed to increase occupational eustress.
+SMIs often incorporate exercise, meditation, and relaxation techniques to decrease distress and increase positive perceptions of stress in the workplace.
 Rather than decrease stress in the workplace, SMI techniques attempt to increase eustress with positive reactions to stressful stimuli.
 Working within the Challenge-Hindrance Framework, positive primary interventions focus on relating stressors to the accomplishment of goals and personal development.